 An All-Star team is formed the same way as a State team but isn’t eligible for PNAHA state championships.
 They will practice during the season and attend a number of tournaments with similar competition.

-Why do we have All-Star teams?
+Why do we have Development teams?

 How much does it cost to play on these teams?